Traditional Ceviche from Peru

 Summer is here, and it’s a perfect time for a refreshing treat from the magical land of Peru.
 The national dish of this South American country is ceviche in part because of the amazing array of fresh seafood that Peru offers.
 While guests can learn all about the wonders of ceviche from award-winning chef Cucho La Rosa during our Peruvian culinary vacation, in the meantime, here’s a very traditional ceviche that contains all the most important ingredients, including seafood, lime, and salt.
 Enjoy!

-Please contact us for details on this or any of our cooking trips in Central and South America.
+Please contact us for details on this or any of our cooking vacations in Peru!

 Cut the fish in cubic pieces of 1 inch and place them in a glass bowl (never use a plastic or aluminum bowl).